Contacts

 ParameterDescription

-The ID of the record or activity that you want to associate the contact with.
+The record or activity you want to associate with the contact, specified by its unique id value.

 You can retrieve contacts individually or in batches.